henrijaeger/wireshark-awdl/README.md

-If you want to turn off name resolution while using Wireshark, start Wireshark with the `-n` option to turn off all name resolution (including resolution of MAC addresses and TCP/UDP/SMTP port numbers to names), or with the `-N mt` option to turn off name resolution for all network-layer addresses (IPv4, IPv6, IPX).
+If you want to turn off name resolution while using Wireshark, start Wireshark with the `-n` option to turn off all name resolution (including resolution of MAC addresses and TCP/UDP/SMTP port numbers to names) or with the `-N mt` option to turn off name resolution for all network-layer addresses (IPv4, IPv6, IPX).

-You can make that the default setting by opening the Preferences dialog box using the Preferences item in the Edit menu, selecting "Name resolution", turning off the appropriate name resolution options, clicking "Save", and clicking "OK".
+You can make that the default setting by opening the Preferences dialog using the Preferences item in the Edit menu, selecting "Name resolution", turning off the appropriate name resolution options, and clicking "OK".

 SNMP
 ----

-Wireshark can do some basic decoding of SNMP packets; it can also use the libsmi library to do more sophisticated decoding, by reading MIB files and using the information in those files to display OIDs and variable binding values in a friendlier fashion.
-The configure script will automatically determine whether you have the libsmi library on your system.
-If you have the libsmi library but _do not_ want to have Wireshark use it, you can run configure with the `--without-libsmi` option.
+Wireshark can do some basic decoding of SNMP packets; it can also use the libsmi library to do more sophisticated decoding by reading MIB files and using the information in those files to display OIDs and variable binding values in a friendlier fashion.
+CMake  will automatically determine whether you have the libsmi library on your system.
+If you have the libsmi library but _do not_ want Wireshark to use it, you can run cmake with the `-DENABLE_SMI=OFF` option.

 How to Report a Bug
 -------------------

 Wireshark is under constant development, so it is possible that you will encounter a bug while using it.
-Please report bugs at https://bugs.wireshark.org.
+Please report bugs at https://gitlab.com/wireshark/wireshark/-/issues.
 Be sure you enter into the bug:

 1. The complete build information from the "About Wireshark"